The Archidona Zoo, "El Arca" (The Ark), is a great place to take a walk through the jungle and see some beautiful birds and animals.

 The Archidona Zoo is about 10-15 minutes north of Archidona going toward Quito.
 There is a fork in the road going to Cotundo and just 100 m up the road you'll see the entrance.
 There are signs for El Arca every few kilometers as you go from Archidona.

-I came across a photo showing an additional price for foreigners, but there was no extra charge for us.
+I came across an old photo showing an additional price for foreigners, but there was no extra charge for us.

 Thanks to our friend Andrew who took these great photos!

 You may also enjoy these pages...